M

 This is what works for me and my lifestyle.

-If you or someone you know has an autoimmune condition please read and share.
-I believe that much of what I do for MS transfers over to other autoimmune conditions.
+If you or someone you know has an autoimmune condition, please read and share.
+I believe that much of what I do for MS helps other autoimmune conditions as well.

-Note: For those looking for all of the herbs I use daily, everything is in my Warrior Bundle, plus my Anxiety & Stress Tincture, and my Cordyceps Tincture.
+Note: For those looking for all of the herbs I use daily, everything is in my Warrior Bundle, plus my Cordyceps Tincture.
 My daily vitamin supplements, herbs for illness prevention, diet, and lifestyle tips are below.
+If you’re deciding where to begin, many start with my Medicinal Mushroom FOURtress and dietary changes.

 How I Manage Multiple Sclerosis

-The first step toward MS health is to lower inflammation and elevated blood sugar levels.
+Diet: The first step toward MS health is to lower inflammation and elevated blood sugar levels.
 Diet is key.
-I took an IGG test to see how I needed to alter my diet for optimum health (this can be done online or via a naturopath).
-I eat a gluten-free, low sugar diet with very few to no processed foods.
-For me, an anti-inflammatory diet alternated with a paleo-ketogenic diet paired with intermittent fasting is ideal.
-The Wahls Protocol is an excellent dietary plan to follow.
-I drink Organic Bone Broth daily, which has been shown to be great for leaky gut, and I incorporate freshly ground flax and chia seeds into my diet.
-I also eat many wild foods.
-You can learn about wild foods in my book, The Forager’s Guide to Wild Foods: Edible Plants, Lichens, Mushrooms, and Seaweeds.
+An IGG Food Sensitivity test can be helpful – this can be done online or via a naturopath.
+I eat a gluten-free, low-sugar diet with very few to no processed foods.
+For me, an anti-inflammatory diet is ideal.
+The Wahls Protocol is an excellent plan to follow.

-Note that you need a dual-extracted tincture to access all of the medicinal compounds; a tea is not enough.
+Note that you need a dual-extracted tincture to access all of the medicinal compounds; a tea or coffee supplement is not enough.
 Suggested dosage: 2 dropperfuls of each individual tincture once daily.
 I take all four of these mushroom tinctures together every morning.

 Nicole Apelian taking tincture to manage multiple sclerosis